 Generally, ecommerce niches can be divided into four categories:

 - Pricing: First off, your niche heavily depends on the type of products you’re selling.
 Different consumer groups have different needs.
 There’s a huge difference between selling cost-effective products and premium, luxury ones.

 - Demographics: Your niche has to have a clearly defined audience.
 Items like fitness and sports equipment are naturally sold to young adults, while luxury items like jewelry are aimed at older demographics with more money to their name.

 - Psychographics: This category is quite similar to demographics.
 But while demographics explain who your shoppers are, psychographics explains why they shop.
 It includes information about your audience’s hobbies, shopping, and spending habits.

 - Geographic: Do you want to sell your products locally or do you want a global reach?
 Are your products weather-sensitive?
 Are they seasonal?
 These are just a few ways in which geography can affect your niche choice.

 Why is finding a niche so important?
 Mostly because of the competition.
 As you know, there are literally millions of web stores today.
 When you’re trying to expand your business, you have to be careful.
 One mistake can lead to business failure.

-You need to research the niche you want to expand to, assess the risk, and see if it’s worth investing in it.
-But how do you know that there’s money to be made in a specific niche?
+You need to research the niche you want to expand to, assess the risk, and see if it’s worth investing in.

 Not all niches are going to bring you a lot of money.
 Some are simply more profitable than others.
 But that’s not the full picture.
 There’s a time and place for everything.
 The same goes for niches.